 Although each detox center may operate differently, there are a few basic things that generally occur during detox treatment:

-- Physical detoxification and medical monitoring – Once this assessment is complete, you will begin your detox.
-For those with intense withdrawal symptoms, doctors may prescribe medication to counteract some of the effects.
+Physical detoxification and medical monitoring – Once this assessment is complete, you will begin your detox.
+For those with intense withdrawal symptoms, doctors may prescribe medications such as Lexapro (among others) to counteract some of the effects.
 These medications interact with your brain chemistry, sometimes satisfying the same need the drugs do without the negative side effects.
 During these first few days, you might not be permitted to speak with family or friends, allowing you to remain focused on your recovery.
 Once the initial detox is completed, those restrictions should relax.

 A Drug Detox Center vs. Drug Detox Kits